 Cruise vessels don’t get much smaller than these two, and their rugged construction makes them ideal for cruising Scotland’s beautiful and wildlife-filled Western Isles.

 Snapshot: Hebrides Cruises is a small family-operated line that currently (2017) owns two small vessels taking just 10 and 12 passengers on cruises to Scotland’s Western Isles, lochs and the Caledonian Canal that stretches 60 miles across Scotland.
 The emphasis is on Scotland’s varied wildlife, in the sea, air and on land, particularly in the Western Isles; island hopping; visiting small isolated communities; and enjoying the rugged island and mountain scenery, plus Scottish lochs and the Caledonian Canal on certain itineraries.
 Both vessels are ideal for chartering to extended families and groups of friends.
+N.B.
+This line should not be confused with Hebridean Island Cruises.

 Passenger Decks: ELIZABETH G has 3 decks, and PROUD SEAHORSE 4 decks, and neither has elevators.
 This pair is not suitable for wheelchair passengers.
 Passengers with mobility issues are helped on and off the ships.